pyslackers/sir-bot-a-lot/CONTRIBUTING.rst

        $ git commit -m "Your detailed description of your changes."
        $ git push origin name-of-your-bugfix-or-feature

-7. Submit a pull request through the gitlab website.
+7. Submit a pull request through the github website.

 Git Hygiene
 -----------